Conobi/politiscales/questions.md

 7. Social differences between ethnic groups cannot be explained by biology.
 8. The social roles of women and men can partly be explained by biological differences.
 9. Hormonal differences can explain some differences in individual characteristics between women and men.
-10. Sexual assaults are partly caused by men's natural impulse.
+10. Sexual assaults are partly caused by natural impulse.
-11. Transgender individuals will never really be of the gender they would like to be.
+11. Transgender individuals will never really be of the gender they identify as.
 12. Members of a nation or culture have some unchangeable characteristics that define them.
-13. Biologically, human beings are designed for heterosexuality.
+13. Biologically, human beings are meant for heterosexuality.
 14. Selfishness is the overriding drive in the human species, no matter the context.

 ### Internationalism/Nationalism

-**Internationalism** is a set of different ides which have for common point to stop making a hierarchy between countries and their inhabitants and to promote as much as possible their cooperation.
-Pushed to its maximum the final objective is the abolitions of borders.
+**Internationalism** is a set of different ideas which have for common point to stop making a hierarchy between countries and their inhabitants and to promote their cooperation as much as possible.
+Pushed to its maximum the final objective is the abolition of borders.

 On the other hand, **Nationalism** is a set of heterogeneous ideas which, when applied, favor one country and its citizens over foreigners, it also justifies the idea that each people has a nation.